 Rachel is from NYC but lives in LA where she is the Directors of Social Media and Influencers at Latina Bloggers Connect.
 She is a graduate of Columbia University.
 Her blog, the Art Muse is a space where she covers art and culture, style and beauty and lifestyle and food.
 Rachel is half-Ecuadorian and Puerto Rican.
 You can follow this stylish mama on IG: @theartmuse

 Erika Batista is a style and beauty blogger, and probably the most stylish mama I know.
-She has two beautiful kids and shares her style on her awesome blog, Lola Blue Style, and on Instagram.
-You can follow her: @lolabluestyle
+She has two beautiful kids and shares her style on her awesome blog, and on Instagram.
+You can follow her: @byerikabatista

 Frances Diaz-Evans Discovering The World Through My Son’s Eyes